antulik/active_interaction-extras/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## Credits

+ActiveInteraction::Extras is brought to you by [Anton Katunin](https://github.com/antulik) and was originally built at [CarNextDoor](https://www.carnextdoor.com.au/).

 ## Code of Conduct

 Everyone interacting in the ActiveInteraction::Extras project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/antulik/active_interaction-extras/blob/master/CODE_OF_CONDUCT.md).